SuperlaiGithub/KeyCounter.jl/README.md

     * debug: (Bool) whether to display debugging information (overrides `quiet`)
     * user: (Int) user id for ownership of the output file (as we are running as root)

+To stop counting keys, simply type <CTRL>+C (^C) or, if running in the background, send SIGINT to the process.
+Keys counted will be saved to the output file before exiting.

 ## Commandline Usage

 From the command line use